 Sunday morning candle making workshop.

 I am always interested to explore new crafts and have wanted to learn the process of candle making and creating a scent for a few years.
-After searching for workshops the Earl of East London workshop stood out as a candle company which is design-led and is beautifully presented.
-The workshop is held in Bonds of Hackney, the independent shop owned by Niko Dafkos and Paul Firmin.
-The workshop is a brief introduction to each stage of candle making with the aim of creating our own candle built on the scents we prefered.
+After searching for workshops the Earl of East London workshop stood out as a candle company that is design-led and is beautifully presented.
+The workshop is held in their studio owned by Niko Dafkos and Paul Firmin.
+The workshop is a brief introduction to each stage of candle making with the aim of creating our own candle built on the scents we preferred.

 We were welcomed into the store and found our place at the workshop table.
 Over a glass of prosecco, we were introduced to the brand and the story of how Earl of East London was born.